DrJupiter/Deep-Reinforcement-Rubiks-Cube-Solver/README.md

 # TODO

-- Tweak representation of Rubik's cube
+- Tweak representation of Rubik's cube (DONE)
-  - Make the colours vectors
+  - Make the colours vectors (DONE)
-  - Expand upon the shuffle function, such that it cannot shuffle back upon itself
+  - Expand upon the shuffle function, such that it cannot shuffle back upon itself (DONE)
-  - Make it save the shuffels for use in experience replay
+  - Make it save the shuffels for use in experience replay (DONE)
 - Make NN's
   - Online and Target
   - Make the NN's update at the appropriate times
-    - Online =
+    - Online = 5
-    - Target =
+    - Target = 1000
     -
 - Implement experience replay based on shuffles
 -